saadpocalypse/Passion-Projects/Sliding Puzzle/Sliding Puzzle.md

 ## What it is
 * A simple 3x3 sliding puzzle game.
 * You slide a tile into its adjacent empty space.
-* You repeat until puzzle is fully
+* You repeat until puzzle is fully solved.

 ## How the game works
 * The game was made using HTML, CSS and Javascript.